Carla Gallo

 Carla Paolina Gallo (born June 24, 1975) is an American actress.
 Gallo has had recurring roles in the television series Undeclared, Carnivàle, Bones, Californication, and a number of film roles.
 Since her role on Undeclared, she has made frequent appearances in other Judd Apatow productions.

 She graduated from Cornell University with a degree in Theater.
-Her best friend since childhood is fellow actress Sarah Paulson.

 Personal life

 Gallo is of primarily German-American descent as well as Italian-American descent.

+Her best friend since childhood is fellow actress Sarah Paulson.

 Gallo announced she was six months pregnant with her first child, in April 2014, at the L.A. premiere of Neighbors.
 She gave birth to a daughter in the summer of 2014.
 She gave birth to her second daughter in May 2017.
 Her husband is screenwriter Mark Satterthwaite.